danielwohlgemuth/experiments/2024/ci-cd-using-codepipeline-codebuild-and-codedeploy/README.md

 cdk bootstrap
 ````

-Deploy the stack into AWS
+Deploy the stack to AWS

 ```bash
 cdk deploy